epousa/IT-infrastructure-monitoring/README.md

 ## Data Collection
 ### OpenNMS - Kafka Consumer

+> **Note**
+>
+> The modified files, EventsMapper.java and OpenNMSKafkaConsumer.java are implemented in such a way that makes it simple to support different formats and different xml parameters.
+It's a HUGE advantage.

 Configure features and Kafka client via Karaf shell
 ```
 ssh -p 8101 admin@localhost